ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.shelly/restricted-login.md

 # ioBroker.shelly

+This is the English documentation - [🇩🇪 German version](../de/restricted-login.md)

 ## Restricted login

 To protect your Shelly devices with a restricted login, choose a username and a password in the ioBroker configuration on the *general settings* tab.